trzewiczek/js-tutorial/README.md

 `characters[0].name` was running in circles with his `characters[0].attributes[1]` in his hand screaming `character[0].quote`. `characters[1].name` made himself comfortable on his `characters[1].address` and tried to calm down `characters[0].name` saying: `characters[1].quote` with his `characters[1].attributes[0]` in his mouth.
 Watching the scene from his `characters[2].address` `characters[2].name` cried out loud: `characters[2].quote` and grinned.

 ### Real world example
 To keep my promise and make this tutorial practical, let's now move to some more real world modeling example.
 It doesn't mean I do not encourage you to read [_Alice's Adventures in Wonderland_](http://www.gutenberg.org/ebooks/11).
 I sincerely do!
-Meantime in web development...
+But meantime in web development...

 Imagine that we want to model some DOM elements, say all links extracted from our app's view: